A Compound Decision Approach to Covariance Matrix Estimation: Methods

 \subsection{New class of estimators}

 Proposition \ref{prop:linear} of Section \ref{sec:connections} suggests that applying ideas from the compound decision literature to estimating the vector $\bs{\sigma}$ \eqref{eq:sigma} can be a fruitful strategy for covariance matrix estimation.
 However, Proposition \ref{prop:linear} considers only a linear decision rule, whereas more recent work in compound decision theory has focused on the much larger class of so-called separable rules \citep{brown2009nonparametric, jiang2009general, zhang2003compound}.
-In the standard compound decision problem of estimating $\bs{\theta} = E \bs{Y}$ using $\bs{Y}$, a separable decision rule $\bs{\delta}(\bs{Y})$ is one where $\delta_i(\bs{Y}) = t(Y_i)$ for some function $t$ that does not depend on the index $i$ \citep{robbins1951asymptotically}.
-Linear rules such as \eqref{eq:opt_linear} are included in this class, so that the best separable rule should perform at least as well as the best linear rule.